Non-Convertible Debentures (NCDs)

 Non-convertible debentures possess several distinctive features that distinguish them from other financial instruments.
 Some of the key features of NCDs include:

-• Credit Rating: The credit rating for non-convertible debts (NCDs) is very important since it shows that an issuer is creditworthy.
+The credit rating for Non-Convertible Debentures (NCDs) is very important since it shows that an issuer is creditworthy.
 Being unsecured and not backed by collateral, the rating measures default risk.
 Higher credit ratings correspond to a lower likelihood of default, making NCDs a safer bet.
 On the flip side, a lower credit rating signifies higher risk but could attract higher interest rates as compensation.
 These ratings help investors in assessing the financial strength and repayment potential of the issuer before they invest in them.

 Conclusion